blaze0330/shopify-online-shop/README.md

 # Online Marketplace
 Shopify Summer 2019 Developer Intern Challenge Question This webserver is built on Rails 4.0.6 and Ruby 2.3.0.
-The server is developed using test driven develpment with rpsec.
+The server is developed using test driven development with rpsec.

 ## Getting Started
 Assuming you have the correct Ruby version installed: